msteffan/fundamentals/04_collections/15_project.md

 * Practice with iteration
 * Practice with hashes

 Let's apply our newly learned skills to Project Todo.
-Let's start of by using an array to manage our todos.
+Let's start off by using an array to manage our todos.
 Each todo will simply be a string for now (like "Wash the car").